-The aim of this paper is to supplement \cite{Killip-Nakano} : (i) to study the distribution of the localization centers which is technically different from what is done in \cite{Killip-Nakano} and (ii) to study what can be said to those models in which the Minami's estimate and the fractional moment bound, which are the main tool in \cite{Killip-Nakano}, are currently not known to hold.
+The aim of this paper is to supplement \cite{Killip-Nakano} from a technical point of view : (i) to study the distribution of the localization centers which is technically different from what is done in \cite{Killip-Nakano}, and (ii) to study what can be said for those models in which Minami's estimate and the fractional moment bound, which are the main tool in \cite{Killip-Nakano}, are currently not known to hold.

 We set some notations. \\

 {\bf Notation : }\\ (1) For $x = (x_1, x_2, \cdots, x_d) \in {\bf Z}^d$, let $| x | = \sum_{j=1}^d | x_j |$. $\Lambda_L(x) := \{ y \in {\bf Z}^d : |x - y | \le \frac L2 \}$ is the finite box in ${\bf Z}^d$ with length $L$ centered at $x \in {\bf Z}^d$. $| \Lambda | := \sharp \Lambda$ is the number of sites in the box $\Lambda$ and $\chi_{\Lambda}$ is the characteristic function of $\Lambda$. \\ (2) For a box $\Lambda$, let